IEEE-TritonsRCSC/robocup-tritonbot/tritonbot_message_processor/readme.md

 ## Purpose:
 The `velocityConversions.py` module is designed to process actions received from an external source, typically an AI server, and convert these actions into specific wheel velocities suitable for controlling a robotic system.
 The primary goal is to interpret desired local velocities (forward, left, and angular) and translate them into individual wheel velocities that can be understood and executed by the robot's motion control system.
+The main dataflow when called from tritonbot.py looks like: action_to_byte_array -> getWheelVelocities -> getVelocityArray -> valuesToBytes

 ## Functionality and Workflow: